loloolk/loloolk/README.md

 - 👋 Hi, I’m @loloolk
 - 👀 I’m interested in chess
+- I already know C++, Python, HTML and CSS
-- 🌱 I’m currently learning C++/Python/Javascript/html/css ect.
+- 🌱 I’m currently learning Javascript/rust ect.

 <!---
 loloolk/loloolk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.